The 1994 Film Adaptation of Little Women, Louisa May Alcott’s Timeless Classic

 The perfect cast for the job

-Winona Ryder plays the tomboy Jo exceptionally well as she performs with spark and confidence.
-She is the self-proclaimed “man of the family” with just a perfect touch of perseverance.
-Her presence in the film adds an appealing and refreshing linchpin to the classic film.
+Winona Ryder captures the tomboyish Jo exceptionally well, as she performs with spark and confidence.
+She is the self-proclaimed “man of the family” with a perfect blend of sensitivity and bravado.
+Jo loves to create stories for her sisters to perform in their attic theater to escape their humdrum reality.

 The perfect contrast to Jo is scene-steaming Amy, played by Kirsten Dunst.
-Her character is vain and mischievous, fitting for an 11-year-old rather than the grown-up Joan Bennett from the 1933 movie version of the novel.
+Her character is vain and mischievous, fitting for an 11-year-old as opposed to the grown-up Joan Bennett from the 1933 movie adaptation, or even the cool and sophisticated Florence Pugh of the 2019 iteration.

-Meg has a ladylike composure, which Trini Alvarado captures exceptionally well.
-Her role as the oldest and most marriageable of the sisters was not only perfect for the 1994 film, but it was also a perfect showcase for her versatility and dramatic ability.
+Meg’s ladylike composure is captured exceptionally well by Trini Alvarado.
+Her role as the oldest and most marriageable of the sisters was not only perfect for the 1994 film, but a wonderful showcase for her versatility as an actress.

-Beth, played by Claire Danes, instantly gains the sympathy of the audience as the sickly one.
-Throughout the film, Beth is relatively selfless character, and after her somber death, viewers may find themselves reduced to tears.
+Beth, played by Claire Danes, instantly gains the sympathy of the audience as the sickly sister.
+Throughout the film, Beth is a selfless character, and her somber death reduced viewers to tears.

 . . . . . . . . . .